lookit/lookit-docs/docs/source/community-study-review-checklists-self.rst

 =====================

 Here is a checklist to work through as you prepare to submit your study.
-Lookit staff will look through these categories as well during internal review, so you can avoid unnecessary rounds of review by thinking through each item before submission.
+CHS staff will look through these categories as well during internal review, so you can avoid unnecessary rounds of review by thinking through each item before submission.